s-victor/TinyPedal/docs/customization.md

 # User files
 TinyPedal generates and saves user session data in specific folders defined in `User path`.
-Session data can be reset by accessing `Reset data` submenu from `Overlay` menu in main window; or, delete data file from corresponding folder.
+Session data can be reset by accessing `Reset data` menu from `Overlay` menu in main window; or, delete data file from corresponding folder.

 [**`Back to Top`**](#)